PAT Guides

 From our PAT Expert:

-At this stage in my revision, I made one huge mistake that set me back later on; using a calculator.
-I’m sure it goes without saying that calculators are not allowed in the PAT.
-I figured that since I was just revising casually at this point, the calculator would just be a handy tool to have when I got stuck.
-I, unfortunately, got stuck quite a lot, and while the calculator would help me solve the question, I wasn’t learning to solve these issues on my own like you will have to do in the actual exam.
+At this stage in my revision, I made one huge mistake that set me back later on; using my calculator too much.
+Calculators are allowed in the PAT, but I figured that since I was just revising casually at this point, the calculator would just be a handy tool to have to speed things up.
+I, unfortunately, got stuck quite a lot, and while the calculator would help me solve the question, I wasn’t learning to solve these issues on my own, even when it would have been more than possible to do so.

-Eventually I realised that this wasn’t helping me prepare, so I went cold turkey and removed the calculator from my work space to avoid temptation.
-The TLDR here is; Don’t Use a Calculator!!
+Eventually I realised that this wasn’t helping me prepare, so I went cold turkey and removed the calculator from my work space for a while to avoid temptation.
+I brought it back towards the end of my prep to relearn how to use it effectively, but it’s important that you don’t become dependant on it and rely on it for every small calculation.

 One advantage you’ll have when revising maths compared to other subjects is that the content is pretty much universal across all exams and specifications.
 Therefore, you aren’t limited to specific PAT resources, you can use any kind of mathematics guide that you can find!
 If you find that your PAT resources are running a bit thin, don’t be afraid to explore and see what else is available.